We use 'Task-Based Learning' and 'Traditional' teaching.

 Those aiming at Proficiency in the future can choose to join a 'Masterclass Tutorial' group.

-- New for 2017 and continued in 2018 and 2019, this is aimed at those who aspire to Proficiency.
+- New for 2017 and continued from then, this is aimed at those who aspire to Proficiency.
 This is a 40-minute small group session on three occasions each week at 'Digest' embracing English literature, vocabulary and pronunciation at an advanced level taught by Ian Mucklejohn, Joe Wallis and others on the teaching staff.

-- Subjects covered have included Shakespeare's 'Macbeth' and seventeenth century metaphysical poetry.
+- Subjects covered have included Shakespeare's 'Macbeth', seventeenth century metaphysical poetry and rap lyrics.

 - This is a bookable, FREE option in addition to the regular teaching programme.